airbytehq/airbyte/docs/integrations/adding-your-own-connectors.md

 Please reach out to us if you'd like help developing integrations in other languages. **Indeed, you are able to create integrations using the language you want, as Airbyte connections run as Docker containers.** We haven't built the documentation for all languages yet, that's all.

-## 3. Adding your connectors on our UI to run them
+## 3. Adding your connectors in the UI

 There are only 2 easy steps to do that: